 iPhone’s camera is not natively set up to support binaural 3D audio capture, so we use the Hooke Audio 3D recording iPhone app (https://appsto.re/us/5k4z_.i)

 4. Record On!

 Pair the Verse to your iPhone, open the app and BOOM!
 You’ve just transformed the way you record the world.
-The videos you make in the Hooke Audio 3D Audio recording app can be shared via Facebook, email, text, and all your listeners need are a pair of headphones to hear your recordings.”
+The videos you make in the Hooke Audio 3D Audio recording app can be shared via Facebook, email, text, and all your listeners need is a 2 channel system to hear your recordings.